My contract was cancelled!! Wow, what do I do now? What are my legal safeguards?

 What expenses will I be responsible for now?

-If your contract has been cancelled, the first thing that you need to do is consult your contract.
+If your contract has been canceled, the first thing that you need to do is consult your contract.
 What does the contract say regarding cancellations?
 There may be fees incurred for housing, travel, etc. Did the hospital give a ’cause’ for termination?
 If you don’t know, find out from your Travel Agency before moving forward.

 Your responsibility for any expenses will depend on your company and your contract.
 Some travel companies have it written into their contract that the traveler could be responsible for “fees or expenses” when the contract is canceled “with cause”, but some offer no protection and can leave the traveler on the line for expenses even if the facility does not show cause.